JoshuaWise/vapr/README.md

 ## Expected and unexpected errors

-If you're aware of a possible error case, you can handle it gracefully with ease:
+If you expect an error, you can handle it gracefully with ease:

 ```js
 app.get('/article/:id', (req) => {